nolialsea/haxebrainfuck/README.md

   0 : Vanilla Brainfuck
   1 : Extended Type I
   2 : Extended Type II
-  3 : Extended Type III (missing parentheses commands)
+  3 : Extended Type III

 ###Genetic Algorithm
 I'm currently working on the Genetic Algorithm, which will be used to generate brainfuck programs (it's far from finished yet).